Atari Jaguar: Legacy

+On May 14, 1999, Hasbro Interactive announced that it had released all patents to the Jaguar, declaring it an open platform, and enabling extensive homebrew development without licensing or fees.
+The console's complex architecture obstructed homebrew and accurate emulation for decades.
+In 2022, developer Rich Whitehouse released BigPEmu, the first emulator to run the entire Jaguar library, and in 2023 this included Jaguar VR games on modern headsets.

 Molds

-In 1997, Steve Mortensen, a developer of dental imaging equipment, purchased the Jaguar cartridge and console molds, including the molds for the CD add-on, from JTS.
+In 1997, Steve Mortensen, a developer of dental imaging equipment, purchased the Jaguar cartridge and console factory molds, including the molds for the CD add-on, from JTS.
 With minor modification, they fit its HotRod camera, and the cartridge molds were reused to create an optional memory expansion card.
 In a retrospective, Imagin founder Steve Mortenson praised the design, but admitted that their device came at the time of the dental industry's transition to USB, and apart from a few prototypes, the molds went unused.

 In December 2014, the molds were purchased from Imagin Systems by Mike Kennedy, owner of the Kickstarter funded Retro Videogame Magazine, to propose a new crowdfunded video game console, the Retro VGS, later rebranded the Coleco Chameleon with a licensing agreement with Coleco.
 The purchase of the molds was far cheaper than designing and manufacturing entirely new molds, and Kennedy described their acquisition as "the entire reason [the Retro VGS] is possible".
 However, the project was terminated in March 2016 following criticism of Kennedy and doubts regarding demand for the proposed console.
 Two "prototypes" were discovered to be fakes and Coleco withdrew from the project.
 After the project's termination, the molds were sold to Albert Yarusso, the founder of the AtariAge website.